Sorry Not Sorry (Demi Lovato song): Release

 On June 29, 2017, Lovato published a trio of pictures on her Instagram and Twitter accounts showing an acronym titled "SNS" causing speculation related to a possible new single.
 Five days after, the singer confirmed the release of a song via an Instagram video, and teased the instrumental of the track.
 The following day, Lovato posted a video on her Twitter revealing the title "Sorry Not Sorry".
 Lovato explained to Amazon Music that "Sorry Not Sorry" is a song for the "haters" with the message "You know what?
 I'm good now, and sorry I'm not sorry that you may not be loving where your life is at the moment."

 Composition

-"Sorry Not Sorry" is written in the key of B minor with a tempo of 144 beats per minute in common time.
+"Sorry Not Sorry" is described by critics as a pop, and R&B song.
+It is written in the key of B minor with a tempo of 144 beats per minute in common time.
 Lovato's vocal range on the song spans from the low note of A3 to the high note of A5.
 It runs for three minutes and twenty-three seconds.